• Skip to content

 Our progress

 The university was successful in achieving a Bronze Award for the application submitted in July 2019.
-The award is valid for four years until 2023.
+The award is valid for five years until 2024.
 This application was the culmination of a two year project undertaking a comprehensive self-assessment of race equality across the institution, including analysis of staff and student data, staff and student consultation in the 2018 Race Equality Surveys and focus groups, and developing a robust action plan aimed at achieving long-term institutional culture change.

 The university’s involvement and advancement in regards to the Race Equality Charter is guided by the REC Steering Group, which is chaired by the university’s Race and Faith Equality Champion, Professor Andrew Lloyd, Pro-Vice Chancellor (Academic Operations), and has representation from academic, professional and support staff from across our university and colleagues from the Staff Race and Faith Staff Network, our Trade Unions and Brighton Students' Union.